 Anderson v.
 Lagos.
-In September 2012, the State and the NHRS were named in a third lawsuit related to HB2 that was filed in Merrimack County Superior Court.
-A group of four NHRS retirees sought declaratory relief and a temporary injunction against the HB2 provision, as amended by 2012 New Hampshire Laws Chapter 244, that generally limits an NHRS retiree from working more than 32 hours a week for NHRS participating employers.
-Petitioners challenge that provision on the basis that it results in an unconstitutional impairment of the retirees' contract rights as of their respective retirement dates prior to the passage of HB2.
+In September 2012, the State and the NHRS were named in a third lawsuit related to HB 2 that was filed in Merrimack County Superior Court.
+A group of four NHRS retirees sought declaratory relief and a temporary injunction against the HB 2 provision, as amended by 2012 New Hampshire Laws Chapter 244, that generally limits an NHRS retiree from working more than 32 hours a week for NHRS participating employers.
+Petitioners challenge that provision on the basis that it results in an unconstitutional impairment of the retirees' contract rights as of their respective retirement dates prior to the passage of HB 2.
 A hearing was held on September 18, 2012, and the temporary injunction was not granted.
 Petitioners were allowed to submit a memorandum of law to which the State responded.
 A second hearing was held and the Superior Court denied the request for a temporary injunction.
 Cross motions for summary judgment were filed and, in August 2013, the Court granted the State's motion and denied plaintiffs.
 The Court found that Petitioners were never vested with the rights of part-time or full-time police officers.
-Petitioners have appealed to the Supreme Court but no scheduling order has been issued.
-It is not possible to predict the outcome of the case at this time.
+Petitioners appealed to the Supreme Court and the Supreme Court issued an order on September 20, 2014, affirming the decision of the trial court.
+This matter is now closed.